sjwaight/azure-functions-s3textfile-extension/README.md

 This repository contains a [Custom Azure Function Extension](https://blog.siliconvalve.com/2023/02/20/build-your-own-azure-functions-binding-extensions/) which is used to interact with text files on AWS' S3 Object Storage service.

-The implementation is trivial and would likely need additional work to be suitable for production use.
+**NOTE:** The implementation is trivial and would likely need additional work to be suitable for production use.
+Don't use it in production, OK.

 If you read the linked blog in the first paragraph you can see how you can test out the resulting assembly produced by this project.